SamaneMohammadi/Final-result-of-Systematic-Literature-Review/README.md

 ## TL;DR

-A PRISMA-based systematic literature review of privacy-preserving mechanisms in federated learning, analysing how each mechanism class affects FL performance metrics (accuracy, loss, convergence time, utility, communication, computation) and providing a selection guide tailored to application domains.
+A systematic literature review of privacy-preserving mechanisms in federated learning, analysing how each mechanism class affects FL performance metrics (accuracy, loss, convergence time, utility, communication, computation) and providing a selection guide tailored to application domains.

 ---